Documentation Index

 Trading & financial agents

 An agent that analyzes market data, proposes actions, and waits for human approval before executing.
-How it works:- The agent analyzes market conditions and proposes trades

 - Proposals are stored in the Session state